The Mercat Shopping Centre

-The Mercat Shopping Centre (/'mɛrkət/ MERR-kət) is located in Kirkcaldy, Fife, Scotland, United Kingdom.
+The Mercat Shopping Centre (/'mɛrkət/ MERR-kət, from the Scots meaning "market") is a shopping centre in Kirkcaldy, Fife, Scotland, United Kingdom.
 The Mercat – including surrounding areas – accounts for at least 30% of all the floorspace in Kirkcaldy town centre, which in total is 46000 m2 and providing as much as 200 shops, making Kirkcaldy the largest shopping area in Fife.

-The shopping centre was built in two phases between 1972 and 1981–83 with a refurbishment completed in 1997.
+The first phase of the centre was completed in 1972, and the second phase 1981–1983.
+A refurbishment was completed in 1997.
 A proposal to extend the shopping centre for a third phase is pending.

-In 1996 plans to broadcast an episode of Family Fortunes live from the Mercat Centre were scrapped due to concerns that the event would not be covered by the Centre's insurance company.
-Les Dennis described the decision as "unfortunate, but sadly unavoidable".

-The shopping centre is currently owned by Mars Pension Fund and managed by Lasalle Investment Management.
+The shopping centre is owned by Mars Pension Fund and managed by Lasalle Investment Management.

 History

 Kirkcaldy Town council considered a controversial redevelopment of Kirkcaldy town centre in January 1964, which was only passed by a narrow margin, after a fiercely contested public inquiry.
 A plot of land situated between the High Street and the Esplanade was purchased in April 1964 for demolition as the new site of the shopping centre.
 This would entail building over four streets, which would then disappear - Market Street, Cowan Street, Rose Street and Thistle Street.